Peggy I am so glad you enjoyed this post. And thank you so much for stopping by. Be and stay…

 All Europe set out to liberate Jerusalem.
-Colorful hordes of militant lords and ladies, knights and peasants marched 2,000 miles across Europe.
+Colorful hordes of militant lords, ladies, knights, and peasants marched 2,000 miles across Europe.

 Their numbers were soon depleted, however, by the realities of war.
 By the time the Crusaders reached Jerusalem only about 20,000 remained.
-Meanwhile the Islamic governor of Jerusalem readied for siege.
+Meanwhile, the Islamic governor of Jerusalem readied for a siege.
 Wells outside city walls were poisoned.
-Flocks were driven into the city, and Christian inhabitants expelled.
+Flocks were driven into the city, and Christian inhabitants were expelled.
 Jerusalem’s ancient towers were reinforced.

 A lunar eclipse on June 5 seemed to augur success for the pilgrims, and on the evening of June 7, the main army reached the Holy City.
 On June 12 a hermit on the Mount of Olives promised, “If you will attack the city tomorrow, the Lord will deliver it into your hands.”

 When the sun rose over the city the next day, trumpets blared and the armies melted into attacking hoards assailing the walls.
 Ladders were thrown up, and knights scaled the ramparts only to be repelled by sticks, stones, and boiling oil.
 The assault failed.
 Thirst set in.
 Temperatures reached 100 degrees, and the wind blew hot.
 Rotting corpses of horses sullied the air.
 Quarrels broke out.
 Rumors of advancing Muslim forces frightened the troops.